Year 6 – Elm and Hazel

 Welcome to Year 6's Home Page

-In Elm Class we promote an ethos of wanting to achieve as well as developing an ownership over learning.
+In Year 6 we promote an ethos of wanting to achieve as well as developing an ownership over learning.
 Together, we ensure that your child reaches their full potential so they can move through to the secondary school department in their abilities, independent, responsible and ready for this next stage in their education.

-To promote this, Elm class are role models for the younger members of the school.
+To promote this, Year 6 are role models for the younger members of the school.
 They are given roles and positions of responsibility.
 For example, some pupils will become Play Activity Leaders and help the younger children, as well as organise playtime equipment.
-They are responsible for being Chair and Vice Chair of the School Council.

 In Year 6 the children are expected to be increasingly responsible for themselves and their possessions.
 This includes organising themselves – for example knowing on which day they need their PE kit and ensuring their Reading Records are up to date.